TaylorJalpha/portfolio-public/README.md

 - To use this website as a tempalte for your portfolio, follow the instructions below
 - Begin by choosing a color theme and collecting all of the relevant assets needed including images
-- The current version is using a web3 inspired design language using colors from Material Design's dark theme guide
+- The current version is using a web3 inspired design language using colors from Material Design's dark theme guide -The original website was a clone of public ror site, the current website has changed substantially since V1

 ### Portfolio Contents
 -	Bio